exakat/exakat/docs/Rules.rst

 ####################

-PCRE2 supports different options, compared to PCRE1.
-PCRE2 was adopted with PHP 7.3.
+``PCRE2`` supports different options, compared to ``PCRE1``. ``PCRE2`` was adopted with PHP 7.3.

-The `S` modifier : it used to tell PCRE to spend more time studying the regex, so as to be faster at execution.
+The ``S`` modifier : it used to tell PCRE to spend more time studying the regex, so as to be faster at execution.
 This is now the default behavior, and may be dropped from the regex.

-The `X` modifier : `X` is still existing with PCRE2, though it is now the default for PCRE2, and not for PHP as time of writing.
-In particular, `Any backslash in a pattern that is followed by a letter that has no special meaning causes an error, thus reserving these combinations for future expansion. `.
+The ``X`` modifier : ``X`` is still existing with ``PCRE2``, though it is now the default for ``PCRE2``, and not for PHP as time of writing.
+In particular, ``Any backslash in a pattern that is followed by a letter that has no special meaning causes an error, thus reserving these combinations for future expansion. ``.
 It is recommended to avoid using useless sequence \s in regex to get ready for that change.
-All the following letters `gijkmoqyFIJMOTY` .
-Note that `clLpPuU` are valid PRCE sequences, and are probably failing for other reasons.
+All the following letters ``gijkmoqyFIJMOTY`` .
+Note that ``clLpPuU`` are valid ``PRCE`` sequences, and are probably failing for other reasons.

 .. code-block:: php